 Hemagglutination inhibition(HI)

-Type A (H1N1): < 10 Type A (H3N2): < 10 (x)
+Type A (H1N1) Less than 10 Type A (H3N2) Less than 10 (times)

 Influenza virus type A